-- 11.1 There are two types of extensions to the scope of accreditation: - A whole new scope including the conformity assessment activities within that scope; and - Conformity assessment activities added to an existing accredited scope. - 11.2 Following receipt of an application for extension of the scope of accreditation including supporting information to show that the requirements for accreditation are met, SADCAS will determine the application in accordance with clause 3 and determine whether or not there is a need for an additional assessment or if an assessment of the requested scope can occur during the CB next planned assessment. - 11.3 The following factors will be taken into consideration: - (i) Existing scope of accreditation; - (ii) Risks associated with the activities or locations to be covered in the scope extension; - (iii) Scopes applied for; - (iv) The location at which the extension to scope is sought; - (v) Whether or not different set of competencies required to perform the requested scopes; and

-- (vi) Competency of staff. - 11.4 For an assessment of the extension of scope applied for to take place at the next scheduled assessment, the application must be submitted to SADCAS at least six (6) weeks prior to the next assessment date. - 11.5 Where possible and desirable, any additional work will be carried out at the next periodic onsite assessment or re-assessment visit; where necessary, additional visits will be arranged.
+- 11.1 There are two types of extensions to the scope of accreditation: - A whole new scope including the conformity assessment activities within that scope; and - Conformity assessment activities added to an existing accredited scope.

+- 11.2 Following receipt of an application for extension of the scope of accreditation including supporting information to show that the requirements for accreditation are met, SADCAS will determine the application in accordance with clause 3 and determine whether or not there is a need for an additional assessment or if an assessment of the requested scope can occur during the CB next planned assessment.
+SADCAS F 44 may be excluded from the documentation to be submitted by the CAB unless it has been revised since the last application.
+SADCAS F43(f) for the Nominated Representative may be excluded from documentation submitted by the CAB unless an alternate or new Nominated Representative is required for the scope extension. - 11.3 The following factors will be taken into consideration: - (i) Existing scope of accreditation; - (ii) Risks associated with the activities or locations to be covered in the scope extension; - (iii) Scopes applied for; - (iv) The location at which the extension to scope is sought; - (v) Whether or not different set of competencies required to perform the requested scopes; and - (vi) Competency of staff. - 11.4 For an assessment of the extension of scope applied for to take place at the next scheduled assessment, the application must be submitted to SADCAS at least six (6) weeks prior to the next assessment date. - 11.5 Where possible and desirable, any additional work will be carried out at the next periodic onsite assessment or re-assessment visit; where necessary, additional visits will be arranged.
 The assessment programme and planning for the subsequent assessments will be reviewed and may be revised and the CB fees may be revised accordingly. - 11.6 For extension to critical scopes, SADCAS shall witness the scope prior to accreditation being granted to the CB for that scope. - 11.7 For non-critical scopes SADCAS shall witness a minimum of 1 scope per application for extension prior to the extension being given and conduct a file review on the remainder. - 11.8 In those instances where in the opinion of SADCAS the extension is such that it involves no new expertise by the CB, SADCAS may waiver the on-site assessment of the office.
-The reason for this should be documented in the specific file for the company. - 11.9 For product certification, once a scope has been approved, it is possible for a CB to add additional standards to the approved scope without being assessed by SADCAS for the additions, provided that the CB can demonstrate that they have access to the competence required by the applicable specifications/standards such as: - a) The written specifications/standard; - b) Competent auditors; - c) Competent testing facilities; - d) Specific requirements as required by IAF documents
+The reason for this should be documented in the specific file for the company. - 11.9 For product certification, once a scope has been approved, it is possible for a CB to add additional standards to the approved scope without being assessed by SADCAS for the additions, provided that the CB can demonstrate that they have access to the competence required by the applicable specifications/standards such as: - a) The written specifications/standard;

+- b) Competent auditors;

+- c) Competent testing facilities;

+- d) Specific requirements as required by IAF documents